beenzpaste/cookingXperience/README.md

   - At times, the carrot does not appear in the pan after being retrieved
 - Implementing a starting scene
 - Implementing instructions that appear in the user's peripheral vision
+  - Repository files commented as "NOT USED" was a result of attempts to implement this